 - Related Symptoms: When sinus symptoms trigger other symptoms such as fever, cough, bad breath, and more.

 Each person’s body responds to a sinus infection in unique ways.
-Your individual reaction will depend on your overall health, other medical conditions, specific allergies, and the presence of a related illness such as a cold, flu, or virus.
+Your reaction will depend on your overall health, other medical conditions, specific allergies, and the presence of a related illness such as a cold, flu, or virus.
 Sinus infections are an inconvenience that can quickly escalate into a serious medical condition and impact your overall health.

 The professionals at Pittsburgh Sinus Centers provide each patient with a customized treatment plan that is unique to your needs and fully addresses your situation.
 Our professional team will listen, carefully review your condition, and provide the care that will put you on the road to recovery.